snakesonabrain/python-engineering/docs/Golden_rules.rst

 ===============================================

 python-engineering is developed and maintained based on a set op 10 golden rules.
-These rules are embedded in the proprietary python-engineering function architecture and should be followed by anyone wishing to contribute to the project.
+These rules are embedded in the python-engineering function architecture and should be followed by anyone wishing to contribute to the project.
 Most of these rules are inherently followed if functions are constructed using the python-engineering function constructor.